Griezmann double helps Barca back to winning ways

 An Antoine Griezmann double allowed Barcelona to return to winning ways with an emphatic 5-2 La Liga win over Real Betis on Sunday.

-Barca, who were without injured forward Lionel Messi, started on the back foot and fell behind when Nabil Fekir netted with a sublime angled strike in the 15th minute.
+Barca, who were without injured talisman Lionel Messi, started on the back foot and fell behind when Nabil Fekir netted with a sublime angled strike in the 15th minute.

 Griezmann, who joined Barca last month from rivals Atletico Madrid, scored four minutes before halftime to level the scores.

-The French World Cup winner's maiden goal for the club proved to be the catalyst that the Spanish champions needed as they went on to score four more unanswered goals in 27 second-half minutes.
+The French World Cup winner's maiden goal for the club proved to be the catalyst for the Spanish champions as they went on to score four more unanswered goals in 27 second-half minutes.

+"I was pleased with how we did in the first half, but when you go behind you always think that there's stuff to change," coach Ernesto Valverde told reporters.

+"We needed to score and the goal to make it 1-1 changed things for the better and we might have even scored a second .
+The game was high tempo and we like it that way."

-Substitute Vidal then finished off a wonderful team move 13 minutes from the end, before Loren netted a stunning consolation strike from 25 metres for the visitors following an errant pass from Griezmann two minute later.
+Substitute Vidal then finished off a wonderful team move 13 minutes from the end following a wonderful through ball from Griezmann.
+Two minutes later, Loren netted a stunning consolation strike from 25 metres for the visitors.

-Coach Ernesto Valverde was able to bring on academy player Ansu Fati, who at 16 years and 298 days is the second-youngest player in Barcelona's history, late on.
+Valverde was able to bring on academy player Ansu Fati, who at 16 years and 298 days became the second-youngest player in Barcelona's history, late on.

 The Catalans have three points from two La Liga games, while Real Betis have lost both of them games this season.